-4. Child-on-child abuse (refer to part 5 of KCSIE)
+Child-on-child abuse

 Child-on-child abuse is when children abuse other children.
 This type of abuse can take place inside and outside of school.
 It can also take place both face-to-face and online and can occur simultaneously between the two.